comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

 right inverse of `A`, satisfying `I = AZ`.)
 We write `Z=A^{-1}`.

-The first four parts of the next theorem are a consequence of what we have so far, and we shall quote the rest (see a linear algebra course).
+The first four parts of the next theorem are a consequence of what we have so far, and we shall quote the fifth and sixth (see a linear algebra course).

 .. proof:theorem::